petertwigg/petertwigg.github.io/index.md

 ##### Videos on Meditation & Mindfulness
 I've spoken to many people who have said they have tried meditation but 'it's not for them', or, 'it's too hard.'
 To this end I offer short videos with tips, techniques and context explaning how to improve your meditation practice.
 Click on [Posts](/blog) or go directly to [YouTube](https://www.youtube.com/channel/UC8Ik2FYO2lu71QjNKxUW-qw)

+ {% include video.html id="6YxiapBTkTE" title="Spiritual Perspectives: What is Consciousness?" %}
+The very essence of meditation is the exploration of consciousness!
+Consciousness knowing itself.
+Here we discuss consciousness and provide experiential understanding of consciousness in a meditation and cosmological context.

  {% include video.html id="nnuEN3W0TGU" title="A Typical Daily Meditation Practice" %}
 In this video I look at a "typical" meditation practice and why routine and set process each day helps to establish a strong meditation.

-{% include video.html id="kjvvZsJBSE4" title="Creating a Meditation Space for Yourself" %}
-We discuss some of the things you need to take into account when you are creating a meditation space for yourself.
+Tips, techniques & context to help improve your meditation.

 ##### Online Meditation Courses
 Coming Soon.